Baseball United Arab Classic

 The Baseball United Arab Classic was an international baseball tournament that took place between November 7 and November 10, 2024.
 Organized by Baseball United, the invitational tournament was held in Dubai, United Arab Emirates, at the Baseball United Ballpark at The Sevens sports complex.
-The tournament operates under World Baseball Classic rules.
-It featured the international debut of the Saudi Arabia national baseball team and the United Arab Emirates national baseball team.
+The tournament operated under World Baseball Classic rules.
+It featured the international debut of the Saudi Arabia national team and the United Arab Emirates national team.

 Background

-A similar tournament, the Dubai Cup, was organized by the World Baseball Softball Confederation in December 2017 between the national teams of Pakistan and India.
-Pakistan won the final game, played at Sharjah Cricket Stadium, 11-2.
+A similar tournament, the Dubai Cup, was organized by the World Baseball Softball Confederation in December 2017 between Pakistan and India.
+Pakistan won the final game, played at Sharjah Cricket Stadium, 11–2.